Bond Indentures

 A standard indenture requirement is that bond issuers must send quarterly and annual reports to bondholders by a specified time, about when it files those reports with the SEC.
 Most companies have 60 days after the missed deadline to file the reports.
 Failure to do so is a technical default.

-Now that bonds prices are lower because of higher interest rates, a quick profit can be made by buying bonds at a discount, forcing a default which forces the company to pay par value for the bonds immediately, or pay a fee or offer better terms to bondholders as compensation.
+When bonds prices are lower because of higher interest rates, a quick profit can be made by buying bonds at a discount, forcing a default which forces the company to pay par value for the bonds immediately, or pay a fee or offer better terms to bondholders as compensation.